timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 1. per client of FIFO execution of requests
 2. (asynchronous-)lineraizability of all WRITE requests that change the Zookeeper state
-    * this definition of linearizability is different from the one originally proposed by Herlihy
+    * this definition of linearizability is DIFFERENT from the one originally proposed by Herlihy
         * a client is only ablue to have one outstanding operation at a time (a client is one thread)
     * client can have multiple outstanding operations
+    * READ operation:
+        * observe the last write from the same client
+        * observe the prefix of the log from other clients
+        * => stale data
+        * no reads from the past (the prefix length never decrease)
+    * MIT DS Lecture 9 Zookeeper explains this definition in details: https://www.youtube.com/watch?v=HYTDDLo2vSE

 * Section 2.2 explains how these 2 guarantees interact

 * the ordering guarantee for the notifications: